Geontech/fins/docs/development.md

 | ports           | dict   | NO       |               | A dictionary of ports definitions.
 See the ports documentation [here](ports.md). |
 | properties      | dict   | NO       |               | A dictionary of properties definitions.
 See the properties documentation [here](properties.md). |

+## Integration of Multiple FINS IPs
+A FINS Nodeset is used to connect multiple FINS IPs in an application along with a simulation testbench.
+See [FINS Nodesets and Integration](integration.md) for more information.

 **[RETURN TO TOP LEVEL README](../README.md)**